 The Islamic scholars will always differ.
-This is a well known permissible issue in Islam.
+Difference of opinion (Ikhtilaf) is a well known permissible issue in Islam.
 However, with Ikhtilaf and the core tenets of Fiqh, when you accept an opinion of a scholar, then that opinion becomes the law of Allah for you, so it will be sinful for you to break that law.
 This is the case even if you are surrounded by people who follow a different opinion on the same issue.
 Generally, you can’t suddenly switch opinions based on your mood on that day.

 Aliya adopts the opinion that Hijab is an obligation for her to wear.
 She doesn’t show her hair to any adult non-Mahram of the opposite gender.
-She’s intellectually convinced of the Islamic argument that claims that Hijab is obligatory for all Muslim women to wear in the public life.
+She’s intellectually convinced of the Islamic argument that deduces the Hijab is obligatory for all Muslim women to wear in the public life.
 This means that if she goes out in public without her Hijab, in her opinion, it would be sinful for her to do such a thing.

 Her friend, Sabrina, is intellectually convinced of the Islamic argument that claims that Hijab is not obligatory for all Muslim women to wear.
 This means that if she wears a Hijab in public, it is merely a fashion accessory and not related to her getting rewarded or punished.

-Both women respect each other’s viewpoint.
-They both understand the existence of Ijtihad amongst scholars, and that although Scholars will try their upmost best to understand what the Hukm (law) of Allah may be in a particular issue, they remain humble and know that they could always be wrong as they are imperfect.
+Both women respect each other’s adopted viewpoint.
+They both understand the existence of Ijtihad amongst scholars, and that although Scholars will try their utmost best to understand what the Hukm (law) of Allah may be in a particular issue, they remain humble and know that they could always be wrong as they are imperfect.
 As their scholars exemplify respect to differing opinions and remain humble, both women naturally follow the respect that their scholars show and respect each other in the differing opinions that they follow.

-Both women believe they are following the Laws of God, and they are within their rights to do so, so how can there be any claim that declare one woman more religious than the other?
+Both women believe they are following the Laws of God, and they are within their rights to do so, so how can there be any claim that declares one woman more religious than the other?
 That one is closer to God than the other?
 That one deserves more protection from God than the other?

 The argument that claims the Hijab will protect a woman from the unseen forces comes from their understanding that if you disobey God, then God will punish you or at least, not protect you from bad things.
-Therefore in their opinion, in order for a woman to be protected from the unseen, she needs to wear the Hijab, the Jilbab and if her case is so bad, then even the Niqab.
+Therefore in this opinion, in order for a woman to be protected from the unseen, she needs to wear the Hijab, the Jilbab and if her case is so bad, then even the Niqab.